 The place was packed that first night and Lester took in over three thousand dollars, far more than he had ever made in one day.
 Toward the end of the evening, he leaned across the bar and happily yelled out to one of the foremen, asking the joyously rhetorical question if he should always be expecting crowds like this to be drinking up his beer.
 He laughed heartily and winked, not expecting an answer.

 “No!”
 The foreman screamed back, loud enough to be heard over the din: “The factory closed!”

 Lester put his hand to one ear.
 The foreman leaned a little closer and again yelled, “No,” then went on to explain they’d just completed their last shift and there had been no plans by the company to put anything in the factory’s stead.

 “The machines that make these parts are all so fucking antiquated they’re selling the metal for scrap, disassembling them as we speak.
 They’re farming out labor and manufacturing to China.
 Money has changed hands and the place is going to be a ghost town by daybreak.”

+“Come again?“ Lester croaked, almost inaudibly.
 The foreman had already careened away to join his friends for one last toast.

-Lester remained in a daze after closing that night, sick to his stomach.
-With his fist, he hit the wood paneled wall so hard that his newly mounted picture of the ‘27 Yankees, a prized family heirloom, shifted.
-The iconic photograph remained crooked until the very day of the stranger's arrival.
+The foreman had already careened away to join his friends for one last toast while Lester remained in a daze, feeling like he just ate a sock he'd been wearing for a week.
+After closing, he hit the wood paneled wall so hard, his newly mounted picture of the ‘27 Yankees, a prized family heirloom, shifted and remained crooked like that for nearly ten years, until the day of the stranger's arrival.